Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching

-The remainder of the model update is an SGD-like procedure which follows the error-feedback and momentum scheme of \texttt{FetchSGD} \citep{rothchild2020fetchsgd}.
+The remainder of the model update is an SGD (or Adam)-like procedure that follows the error-feedback and momentum scheme similar to other compression-correcting literature \citep{rothchild2020fetchsgd, ivkin2019communication}.
 The error-feedback term $e_t$ allows for the correction of error associated with our gradient approximations $g^\ell$.
 Specifically, we are correcting the error associated with using $\nabla_{W_t^\ell}f(R^\ell W_t^\ell)$ as an approximation of $\nabla f(W_t^\ell)$.
 Once we form the full error term $e_t$, we take the Top-$k$ components (in absolute magnitude) of it, which we expect to be relatively undiluted by the approximation error, to form $\Delta_t$.
 We have that $\Delta_t$ is our error-corrected gradient approximation with a momentum term already baked into it.
 (The momentum term $u_t$ is common to SGD-variants in the non-federated setting, the benefits of which are discussed by Sutskever et al. \citep{hinton2015distilling}.)
 This $\Delta_t$ will help us mimic stochastic gradient descent, as shown in Line 18 of Algorithm \ref{onefetch}.
-The reader is encouraged to consult the work of Karimireddy et al. and Stitch et al. for further details on error-feedback for SGD-like methods \citep{karimireddy2019error,stich2018sparsified}.